mirayatech/NinjaSketch/README.md

 It clears any previous drawings to start fresh.
 Then, I use rough.js to make the drawings look sketchy and hand-drawn.

 A rectangle is drawn on this prepared canvas.
 All of this is done before the browser updates the display, which means the drawing appears all at once.
-Smoothly and without any visual interruptions.

 ```javascript
 import { useLayoutEffect } from "react";